shlomiku/zipline-live2/README.rst

 |Coverage Status|
 |Apache License|

-Welcome to zipline-live, the on-premise trading platform built on top of Quantopian’s `zipline <https://github.com/quantopian/zipline>`_.
+Welcome to zipline-live2, the on-premise trading platform built on top of Quantopian’s `zipline <https://github.com/quantopian/zipline>`_. zipline-live2 is based on the `zipline-live <http://www.zipline-live.io>`_.

 zipline-live is designed to be an extensible, drop-in replacement for zipline with multiple brokerage support to enable on premise trading of zipline algorithms.